jackjliew/ai-openscale/wos-quality-wfpr.md

 ## Weighted False Positive Rate (wFPR) at a glance
 {: #quality_wfpr_weighted-glance}

-- **Description**: Weighted mean of class FPR with weights equal to class probability
+- **Description**: Proportion of incorrect predictions in positive class
 - **Default thresholds**: Lower limit = 80%
 - **Default recommendation**:
-   - **Upward trend**: An upward trend indicates that the metric is improving.
+   - **Upward trend**: An upward trend indicates that the metric is deteriorating.
+Feedback data is becoming significantly different than the training data.
+   - **Downward trend**: A downward trend indicates that the metric is improving.
 This means that model retraining is effective.
-   - **Downward trend**: A downward trend indicates that the metric is deteriorating.
-Feedback data is becoming significantly different than the training data.
    - **Erratic or irregular variation**: An erratic or irregular variation indicates that the feedback data is not consistent between evaluations.
 Increase the minimum sample size for the Quality monitor.
 - **Problem type**: Multiclass classification
 - **Chart values**: Last value in the time frame